janryWang/awesome-react-suspense/README.md

-# Awesome React Render Props
+# Awesome React Suspense

-Awesome list of React components with render props and resources.
+Awesome list of React components with suspense and resources.

 > PR's Welcome!